Free For All

 Monday - Saturday, 11am – 4pm

-Meet the Maker is a unique opportunity for Halsey Institute Members at the Postmodernists and above levels to meet an artist and learn about their creative process within the intimate setting of the galleries.
-These quarterly get togethers create a casual environment in which members connect with each other and the featured artist over wine and heavy hors d’oeuvres.
+Meet the Maker is a unique opportunity for Halsey Institute members at the Postmodernist and above levels to meet an artist and learn about their creative process within an intimate setting.
+These quarterly get-togethers create a casual environment in which members connect with each other and the featured artist over wine and heavy hors d’oeuvres.
 The Maker is often an upcoming or past exhibiting artist at the Halsey Institute.
 He or she will give a presentation describing their inspiration, passions, process, and, ultimately, final result.
 Members are asked to bring “a bottle of wine and an open mind.”

 Join or renew at the Postmodernist membership level here to be invited to these events.
 Invitations to each Meet the Maker are sent via email.
 For questions or more information please contact our Director of Development Selynne Ancheta at AnchetaSM@cofc.edu or (843) 953-5652.

 Join us for the next Meet the Maker featuring upcoming artist Demond Melancon.

 Meet the Makers are quarterly get-togethers for members at the Postmodernist level and above to meet an artist or maker and learn about their creative process within an intimate setting.
 The Maker is often an upcoming or past exhibiting artist at the Halsey Institute.
 They will give a presentation describing their inspiration, passions, process, and, ultimately, final result.
 Members are asked to bring “a bottle of wine and an open mind.”
 RSVPs are not required, but are appreciated!
 RSVP to AnchetaSM@cofc.edu.

 Not a member yet?
 Not a problem!
 Find out more about the benefits of membership here.